 As mentioned earlier, students will all have a homeroom teacher for morning meetings and other class bonding opportunities.
 As always, we value input and invite your questions, thoughts and concerns.
 We believe this to be the best model for our students at this time and are excited about their continued growth academically and socially.

 The staff at Centennial would like to continue to emphasize ways for parents to partner with the school and support students this year:

 I want to be clear that educating our students is a partnership with the school and home.
-I would e encourage parents to take the opportunities to get involved and share this journey with us.
+I would like to encourage parents to take the opportunities to get involved and share this journey with us.